 It is known that bar formation induces gas inflow to the central sub-kpc region of the host Galaxy, which leads to the formation of a compact and kinematically cold rotating nuclear gas disk \citep[e.g.,][]{Athanassoula1992b,Sormani+2018b}.
 Subsequently, the stars formed from the nuclear gas disk build up the NSD \citep[e.g.,][]{FriedliBenz1993,Athanassoula2005,WozniakMichel-Dansac2009,Martel+2013,Cole+2014,Ness+2014,Debattista+2015,Seo+2019}.
-Using an $N$-body/hydrodynamics simulation of a Milky Way-sized disk galaxy, \citet{Baba+Kawata20} demonstrated that bar formation triggers an intense burst of star formation in the central region which creates the NSD (figure~\ref{fig:bar_formation_snapshot}).
+Using an $N$-body/hydrodynamics simulation of a Milky Way-sized disk galaxy, \citet{Baba+Kawata20} demonstrated that bar formation triggers an intense burst of star formation in the central region, which creates the NSD (figure~\ref{fig:bar_formation_snapshot}).
 Consequently, the oldest age limit of the NSD stars displays a relatively sharp cut-off, and it tells us the age of the bar.
-Therefore, the age distribution of the NSD in the Milky Way can tell us the formation epoch of the Galactic bar \citep[see also][]{Fragkoudi+2020}.
+In this way, the age distribution of the NSD in the Milky Way can tell us the formation epoch of the Galactic bar \citep[see also][]{Fragkoudi+2020}.

 \citet{Baba+Kawata20} showed that the NSD is kinematically colder than the other stellar components, which is consistent with the recent observation mentioned above \citep{Schultheis+Fritz+Nandakumar+21}.
-Hence, the NSD stars can be identified kinematically. \citet{Baba+Kawata20} also suggested that the proper motion of the stars in addition to the line-of-sight velocity is crucial to reduce the contamination from the other kinematically hotter stars, such as bulge, bar and Galactic disk stars.
+Hence, the NSD stars can be identified kinematically. \citet{Baba+Kawata20} also suggested that stellar proper motions in addition to line-of-sight velocities are crucial to reducing contamination from other, kinematically hotter stars, such as those from the bulge, bar and Galactic disk.
 The superb astrometric accuracy of \jasmine{} will enable us to identify the NSD stars and reduce the contamination from the other stellar components.